Frank Cephous

-Frank Cephous (born July 4, 1961) is a former American football running back.
-He played for the New York Giants in 1984.
-He is a 2010 inductee of the Delaware Sports Museum and Hall of Fame.
+Frank Cephous (born July 4, 1961) is an American former professional football player who was a running back for the New York Giants of the National Football League (NFL) in 1984.

 Cephous was born and raised in the State of Delaware, where he attended St. Mark's High School.
-Cephous subsequently attended U.C.L.A. where he played a key role in the Bruins' 1983 Rose Bowl and 1984 Rose Bowl victories.
+Cephous played college football for the UCLA Bruins, playing a key role in their 1983 Rose Bowl and 1984 Rose Bowl victories.
 In the 1984 Rose Bowl, he led the team in rushing, with 89 yards in a dozen carries.
-At U.C.L.A., Cephous was a four-year Letterman.
+Cephous was a four-year letterman with UCLA.

+He was inducted into the Delaware Sports Hall of Fame in 2010.